paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 The `blockquote` element represents a section that is being quoted from another source.

-> Big Yellow Taxi there by Joni Mitchell, a song in which she complains that they 'paved paradise to put up a parking lot' -- a measure which actually would have alleviated traffic congestion on the outskirts of paradise.
-Something which Joni singularly fails to point out, perhaps because it doesn't quite fit in with her blinkered view of the world.
+> Big Yellow Taxi there by Joni Mitchell, a song in which she complains that they ‘paved paradise to put up a parking lot’ – a measure which actually would have alleviated traffic congestion on the outskirts of paradise.
+Something which Joni singularly fails to point out, perhaps because it doesn’t quite fit in with her blinkered view of the world.
 >
 > Nevertheless, nice song.